dthaler/iftype-reg/draft-thaler-iftype-reg.md

 1. As noted in {{intro}}, the former guidance was written with wording specific to MIB modules, and accordingly some confusion has resulted when using YANG modules.
-This document clarifies that ifTypes are independent from the type of, or even existence of, a data model.
+This document clarifies that ifTypes and tunnelTypes are independent from the type of, or even existence of, a data model.

 2. The use of, and requirements around, sub-layers and sub-types are not well understood even though good examples of both exist.
    This is discussed in {{sublayers}}.

+3. Since the ifType and tunnelType registries were originally defined, and are still retrievable in the format of MIB modules (in addition to other formats), confusion arose when adding YANG modules as another format, as to whether each format is a separate registry.
+This is discussed in {{formats}}.

-3. The registry is kept in the format of MIB and YANG modules, but there was no process guidance written to check that updates were syntactically correct, which led to the registry having syntax errors that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.
+4. The registries are retrievable in the format of MIB and YANG modules, but there was no process guidance written to check that the formats were syntactically correct as updates were made, which led to the registry having syntax errors that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.

-4. Transmission values {{ifType}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
+5. Transmission values {{transmission}} have often been allocated as part of ifType {{ifType}} allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
    As a result, IANA has asked the Designated Expert to decide for each allocation, but no relevant guidance for the Designated Expert has been documented.
-This is discussed in {{transmission}}.
+This is discussed in {{transmission-discussion}}.

-5. Various documents and registries say to submit requests via email, but a web form exists for submitting requests, which has caused some confusion around which is to be used.
+6. Various documents and registries said to submit requests via email, but a web form exists for submitting requests, which caused some confusion around which is to be used.
 This is discussed in {{iana}}.